dovecot/documentation/source/configuration_manual/config_file/index.rst

 It is possible use ``$ENV:name`` to expand values from environment.
 Expansion only works when it's surrounded by spaces, and is not inside ``"quotes"`` or ``'quotes'``.
 Note that these are also Case Sensitive.
-These can also be used for external config files, but you need to list them in :ref:`setting-import_environment` so that processes can see them.
+These can also be used for external config files, but you need to list them in :dovecot_core:ref:`import_environment` so that processes can see them.